 Cortex Pure Feel: This is a unique rubber that’s integrated directly into the frame to absorb and reduce vibration.

 As you can see, the design, materials and structure of rackets plays a large part of the price.
 Manufacturers always tinkering with them every few years introduce new technology to improve the performance of high-end models.
 However, this is what pushes the price further.
 In saying that, there’s no shame in getting a second-hand racket if you want both quality and price.
 Keep in mind that the racket should be in good condition when you’re shopping for a good second hand deal.

 Some of the ongoing costs with maintaining your racket can include grip and string changes each year.
 You can go to your local tennis club or pro shop so they can do this for you.
-This will be around $50 to $70 annually.
+This will be around $70 annually.

 Active Tennis Coaching also offer restringing services for you too.
 Check out our tennis racket restring service below.